- Outset Study

 |Bidding Open||Thu 16 April, 2015 at 10:00am|

 George Shaw (b.
-1966, Coventry).
-Studied BA Fine Art at Sheffield Polytechnic, UK (1982); and MA Painting, The Royal College of Art, London, UK (1998).
-For the last twenty years he has been making paintings of the landscape of his childhood and adolescence using Humbrol enamel paint.
-Shaw is one of the most influential painters living today and was nominated for the Turner Prize 2011.
-In 2014 he became the ninth Associate Artist at the National Gallery.
-Select solo exhibitions include The Lost of England, MARUANI MERCIER, Brussels (2017); My Back to Nature, The National Gallery, London, UK (2016); Neither My Arse Nor My Elbow, Douglas Hyde Gallery, Dublin, IR (2013); The Sly and Unseen Day, The South London Gallery, London (2013); The Sly and Unseen Day and Payne's Grey, BALTIC Centre for Contemporary Art, Gateshead (2011); I Woz Ere, The Herbert Art Gallery, Coventry (2011); Looking for Baz, Shaz, Gaz and Daz, VOID, Derry, Northern Ireland (2010); Poets Day, Kunstverein Freiburg, Freiburg, Germany (2007); and Centre d ‘Art Contemporain, Geneva (2006).
-Select group exhibitions include Among the Trees, Hayward Gallery, London (2020); Large Against the Sky, Small Between the Stars, The Quebec City Biennial (2019); British Arts Council Collection touring, Okayama Prefectural Museum of Art, Kita (2015); REALITY, Sainsbury Centre for Visual Art, Norwich (2014); Out of Britain, National Museum of Bucharest (2013); Nothing Like Something Happens Anywhere, Chapter Gallery, Cardiff (2011); British Art Show 7, Nottingham, London, Glasgow, Plymouth (2010).
+1966, Coventry) lives and works in Devon.
+Graduated from Royal College of Art, London (1998); and Sheffield Polytechnic (1992).
+Awards include the South Bank Sky Arts Awards (2017); and the Paris Studio Award, Cite International Des Arts (1997).
+Residencies include Residency at the National Gallery, London (2014-16).
+Select solo exhibitions include The Lost of England, MARUANI MERCIER, Brussels (2017); My Back to Nature, National Gallery, London (2016); Neither My Arse Nor My Elbow, Douglas Hyde Gallery, Dublin (2013); The Sly and Unseen Day, South London Gallery, London (2013); The Sly and Unseen Day and Payne's Grey, BALTIC Centre for Contemporary Art, Gateshead (2011); I Woz Ere, The Herbert Art Gallery, Coventry (2011); Looking for Baz, Shaz, Gaz and Daz, VOID, Derry (2010); Poets Day, Kunstverein Freiburg, Freiburg (2007); and Centre d ‘Art Contemporain, Geneva (2006).
+Select group exhibitions include Among the Trees, Hayward Gallery, London (2020); Large Against the Sky, Small Between the Stars, The Quebec City Biennial (2019); British Arts Council Collection touring, Okayama Prefectural Museum of Art, Kita (2015); REALITY, Sainsbury Centre for Visual Art, Norwich (2014); Out of Britain, National Museum of Bucharest, Bucharest (2013); Nothing Like Something Happens Anywhere, Chapter Gallery, Cardiff (2011); British Art Show 7, Nottingham and touring (2010).

 George Shaw always contributes a drawn pencil portrait of a deceased person, often a character from a b movie or tv sitcom of the 1970 or 80s.
 The drawing of Jesus is Robert Powell from the TV film ‘Jesus of Nazareth’.
 When it came out in 1977 it was a sensation and for years the image of Powell was how the artist imagined Christ.